LuchnikovI/QGOpt/README.md

 ## Types of optimizers

-The current version of the package includes four first-order optimizers: gradient descent, gradient descent with momentum, Adam, and AMSGrad
+The current version of the package includes five first-order optimizers: gradient descent, gradient descent with momentum, Nesterov gradient descent with momentum, Adam, and AMSGrad
 ```Python
 lr = 0.01  # learning rate
 m = qgo.manifolds.StiefelManifold()  # example of a manifold